Crayford & Bexleyheath Stadium: History

 In 1955 Henry Parsons was employed by the track and trained all of the greyhounds racing there.
 In 1964 the ownership of the stadium changed from Northumbrian and Crayford Trust Ltd to the group known as the Totalisator Holdings Group (THG), owners of three other tracks at the time (Gosforth, Leeds and Brough Park).
 The company became the second biggest greyhound industry operator behind the Greyhound Racing Association (GRA).
 In 1967 the Crayford Vase was introduced as the tracks first major event.
+Also in 1967 a grandstand was constructed and a speedway circuit was added inside the greyhound track.

 Crayford became the first track in the United Kingdom to adopt the United States system of employing contracted trainers instead of trainers being based in stadium kennels and being paid as direct employees of the track.
 Two of the four current trainers Bill Westcott and former Arms Park trainer Paddy Coughlan already trained from their own kennels.
 Terry O'Sullivan and Eric Parsons moved to other kennels in Kent.
 The new system left Henry Parsons with no kennels so he joined the racing office staff and John Honeysett and John Gibbons soon join the training ranks.

 Ladbrokes bought THG in 1974 and Arthur Aldridge became racing director.
 Three years later the peat surface was replaced with sand and Tony Smith replaced Jim Simpson as Racing Manager in 1975.